Lead Opinion

 Only if you first determine without considering their testimony that the Government has proven every element of the offenses charged beyond a reasonable doubt, so that you then must go on to consider the defense of insanity, may you then consider the testimony of two detectives in determining whether or not the defendant is not guilty by reason of insanity.

 Wilkes contends that the use of his statements to the police to rebut the diagnosis of his expert violated his Fifth Amendment privilege against self-incrimination, and that he is therefore entitled to a new trial.
-The government argues, on the other hand, that the Fifth Amendment is simply not implicated in the determination of a defendant's sanity.[11]
-For two reasons, we cannot accept the government's argument.
-First, the validity of its underlying premise is suspect.
-See Estelle v.
-Smith, 451 U.S. 454, 465, 101 S. Ct.
-1866, 1874, 68 L. Ed.
-2d 359 (1981).
-Second, the cases relied upon by the government address a factually and legally distinguishable issue, namely, the constitutionality of the use of statements made during compelled psychiatric examinations.[12]
-Thus we must consider in this case whether the admission of Wilkes' statements, concededly taken in violation of Miranda, for the purpose of rebutting his expert's opinion on the issue of his sanity violated his rights under the Fifth Amendment.
+The government argues, on the other hand, that the Fifth Amendment is simply not implicated in the determination of a defendant’s sanity.

 Walder had been previously arrested for purchasing and possessing heroin, but on that occasion a court had suppressed the seized narcotics on the ground that their seizure had violated his Fourth Amendment rights.
 The government thereupon dismissed its case.
 Two years later Walder was arrested again on similar charges.
 At the trial in the second case, he testified in his own defense and categorically denied ever having sold, distributed, or even possessed narcotics.
 The trial court allowed the government to impeach Walder on cross-examination with questions about the drugs seized from his home in the previously dismissed case.
 It was beyond dispute that the Constitution barred the use of illegally seized evidence to secure a conviction.
-See 347 U.S. at 64-65, 74 S. Ct. at 355-356 (citing Silverthorne and Weeks).
-Accordingly, the Supreme Court said, Walder had a right to "deny all the elements of the case against him without giving leave to the Government to introduce by way of rebuttal evidence illegally secured by it, and therefore not available for its case in chief."
-Id. at 65, 74 S. Ct. at 3.
-But Walder's sweeping denial of any prior involvement with illegal drugs, a matter collateral to the charged offenses, went too far.
-In upholding the admission of the evidence about the earlier drug case and affirming Walder's conviction, the Supreme Court held that the exclusionary rule did not justify "letting the defendant affirmatively resort to perjurious testimony in reliance on the Government's disability to challenge his credibility."
-Id. (footnote omitted).
-The Court explained:
+See

 It is one thing to say that the Government cannot make an affirmative use of evidence unlawfully obtained.
-It is quite another to say that the defendant can turn the illegal method by which evidence in the Government's possession *886 was obtained to his own advantage, and provide himself with a shield against contradiction of his untruths.
+It is quite another to say that the defendant can turn the illegal method by which evidence in the Government’s possessionwas obtained to his own advantage, and provide himself with a shield against contradiction of his untruths.
 Such an extension of the Weeks doctrine would be a perversion of the Fourth Amendment.

 Id.

 Every criminal defendant is privileged to testify in his own defense, or to refuse to do so.
-But that privilege cannot be construed to include the right to commit perjury....
-The shield provided by Miranda cannot be perverted into a license to use perjury by way of a defense, free from the risk of confrontation with prior inconsistent statements.
+But that privilege cannot be construed to include the right to commit perjury_ The shield provided by Miranda cannot be perverted into a license to use perjury by way of a defense, free from the risk of confrontation with prior inconsistent statements.

 The impeachment process here undoubtedly provided valuable aid to the jury in assessing petitioner’s credibility, and the benefits of this process should not be lost, in our view, because of the speculative possibility that impermissible police conduct will be encouraged thereby.
 Assuming that the exclusionary rule has a deterrent effect on proscribed police conduct, sufficient deterrence flows when the evidence in question is made unavailable to the prosecution in its case in chief.

-Id. at 225, 91 S. Ct. at 645.
+Id. at 225,

 In terms of impeaching a defendant’s seemingly false statements with his prior inconsistent utterances or with other reliable evidence available to the government, we see no difference of constitutional magnitude between the defendant’s statements on direct examination and his answers to questions put to him on cross-examination that are plainly within the scope of the defendant’s direct examination.
 Without this opportunity, the normal function of cross-examination would be severely impeded.